 Be extra careful during the first use, especially when the grind setting for your grinder isn’t set right.

-If nothing is holding back water in the portafilter, or it doesn’t hold enough resistance, it will spring back strongly!
+If nothing holds back water in the portafilter to form a resistance against the spring, it will spring back strongly on release!
 So set your grinder to grind much finer before using.

 3. Leave your espresso machine’s pressure settings alone!

-We always heard from users that they wish to tune their pressure or adjust some settings because they heard from someone or in the internet that it works better that way.
+We always hear from users that they wish to tune their pressure or adjust some settings because they heard from someone or on the internet that it works better that way.

-Different manufacturers and different models have different designs of hydrodynamics for their boiler.
+Different manufacturers and different models have different designs of hydrodynamics for their boilers.
 Their boiler design and configurations should have different algorithms or calculations for how they will thermally stabilise.
-Different types of pumps will have different flow rate and the condition of inlet pressure whether from a water tank or a direct tap connection is different.
+Different types of pumps will have different flow rates.

-The biggest cause for poor extraction is always:
+The most significant cause for poor extraction is always: